esterjingtw/mie-dev-challenge/readme.md

 ## After Testing

 After testing the application, you can see your running docker file.
-Find the container ID, and then kill the docker file, replace <container ID> (should be miedb) with the real ID shown in the "docker ps" command result
+Find the container ID, and then kill the docker file, replace <container ID> with the real ID shown in the "docker ps" command result

    ```bash
    docker ps